axiom-data-science/sccoos-sass-calibration/README.md

     conda env create -f environment.yml
     ```

-    The above command creates a new conda environment titled `sass_calibration` with the necessary project
+    The above command creates a new conda environment titled `sass_env` with the necessary project
     dependencies.

 4. An Additional environment file is present for testing and development environments.
 The additional developer dependencies can be installed with